KaranpreetRaja/ROS2ControlDrive/README.md

 ## Dependancies

-Before getting started, the basic dependancies are ros 2 (in my case I am using the Humble Hawksbill release)
+Before getting started, the basic dependancies are ROS2.
+I am using the Humble Hawksbill release, thus, in my case, my `$ROS_DISTRO` is `humble`.

 ### ros2_control

-This is the simple Binary Build, if you wish to persue a semi-binary build or a source build then please refer to the offcial repo [https://github.com/ros-controls/ros2_control](https://github.com/ros-controls/ros2_control)
+The installtion instructions below are for an installation from a binary build, if you wish to persue a semi-binary build or a source build then please refer to the offcial repo [https://github.com/ros-controls/ros2_control](https://github.com/ros-controls/ros2_control).

-#### Add the ROS2 apt repository to your system's list of package sources
+##### 1. Add the ROS2 apt repository to your system's list of package sources

 ```bash
 sudo apt update && sudo apt install curl gnupg2 lsb-release